-subject to the constraint $\text{tr}(\Sigma^{(k+1)})=p$. \citet{KentTyler1988} established the uniqueness and existence of the underlying fixed-point of \eqref{eq:TME1} and its constraint, which defines the TME, along with proving convergence.
-Their theory holds under a natural geometric condition that avoids concentration on lower-dimensional subspaces, namely, any linear subspace of $\mathbb{R}^p$ of dimension $1 \leq d \leq p-1$ contains less than ${nd}/{p}$ of the data points. \citet{FranksMoitra2020} established the linear convergence of \eqref{eq:TME1}.
+subject to the constraint $\text{tr}(\Sigma^{(k+1)})=p$. \cite{KentTyler1988} established the uniqueness and existence of the underlying fixed point of \eqref{eq:TME1} and its constraint, which defines the TME, along with proving convergence.
+Their theory holds under a natural geometric condition that avoids concentration on lower-dimensional subspaces, i.e., any linear subspace of $\mathbb{R}^p$ of dim. $1 \leq d \leq p-1$ contains less than ${nd}/{p}$ of the data points. \cite{FranksMoitra2020} established the linear convergence of \eqref{eq:TME1}.
 TME can be interpreted as the maximum likelihood estimator of the shape matrix of the angular central Gaussian distribution \citep{tyler1987statistical} and of the generalized elliptical distribution \citep{frahm2}.
-Furthermore, for data i.i.d.~sampled from a continuous elliptical distribution, TME emerges as the ``most robust" covariance estimator as $n$ approaches infinity~\citep{Tyler1987}.
-The practical utility of TME found successful applications across various domains \citep{FrahmJaekel2007,chen+2011,OllilaKoivunen2003,OllilaTyler2012}.
+For data i.i.d.~sampled from a continuous elliptical distribution, TME emerges as the ``most robust" covariance estimator as $n$ approaches infinity~\citep{Tyler1987}.
+The practical utility of TME is evident in multiple domains of applications \citep{chen+2011,FrahmJaekel2007,OllilaKoivunen2003,OllilaTyler2012}.

-An alternative iterative procedure for solving for the TME was introduced by \cite{DBLP:journals/ma/ZhangCS16}.
+An alternative iterative procedure for solving for the TME was introduced in \cite{DBLP:journals/ma/ZhangCS16}.
 They showed an equivalent fixed-point iteration for TME is given by

-where $F:\R^n\rightarrow\R^n$ and the $j$-th component of $F$ is given by
+where ${F}:\R^n\rightarrow\R^n$ and the $j$-th component of ${F}$ is given by

 One can quickly verify the equivalence by letting

 Then \eqref{eq:TME2M} implies